OmkarJadhav98/OmkarJadhav98/README.md

 Hi 👋 My name is Omkar Jadhav
 =============================

 Welcome to my GitHub repository!
-I'm Omkar Jadhav, a passionate software developer with a keen interest in Java, JDBC, Spring, Spring boot, Hibernate, HTML & CSS.
+I'm Omkar Jadhav, Have a hands-on with Java, JDBC, Spring, Spring boot, Hibernate, HTML & CSS.
 Interested in Solving problems.
 In this repository, you'll find a collection of projects that demonstrate my expertise, creativity, and problem-solving abilities.
 I believe in the power of collaboration and open-source contributions, which is why I've chosen to share my work here on GitHub..

 ### Here is what I am working on 👋
 - 🌍 I'm based in Pune, India
-- 🔭 I’m currently working on : Java, Spring, Spring Boot, HTML, CSS and many more things.
+- 🔭 I’m currently learning on : Java, Spring, Spring Boot, HTML, CSS and many more things.
 - 👯 I’m looking to collaborate on : Java projects
 - 📫 My Portfolio : https://github.com/OmkarJadhav98